BLACKBURN is one of the most ethnically divided towns in the country - and segregation is increasing, according to a major report.

 He also recommended using planning strategies to create mixed housing estates and taking steps to help Asian families feel safer in 'white areas'.

-And Mr Cantle called for the creation of public spaces where all people could feel safe, initiatives to bring different communities together and a campaign to promote the benefits of greater integration in schools.
+And Mr Cantle called for the creation of public spaces where all people could feel safe, initiatives to bring different communities together and a campaign to promote the benefits of greater

 Council bosses have vowed to join forces with all sections of the community and act on the report to implement Mr Cantle's aims.